-The exterior is of limestone, custom made in the United States and the inside floors are mainly parquet, oak, or a self-polishing marble.
+The exterior of the house is limestone, custom made in the United States and the inside floors are mainly parquet, oak, or a self-polishing marble.
 As is typical of other houses of the period, a large kitchen and service area were installed in the basement.
 The Pratt’s dining room was on the main floor where the current Drawing Room now exists.

 Up the winding staircase on the second floor was a library which also functioned as a dining room.